 Pinch Points and Hand Injuries Prevention Toolbox Talk

-Pinch points are all over the construction site and hand injuries need to be watched out for.
+Pinch points hazards are all over the construction site and hand injuries need to be watched out for.
 In this pinch points toolbox talk, learn best safety practices for avoiding pinch point injuries.

 In construction job sites everywhere there are safety issues and hazards present.
 It is up to you the worker to know how to keep yourself as well as others safe while you are working.
 Some of those hazards are pinch points and hand injuries.